-Edinburgh is to London as poetry is to prose, as Charlotte Brontë once wrote.
-One of the world's stateliest cities and proudest capitals, it's built—like Rome—on seven hills, making it a striking backdrop for the ancient pageant of history.
-In a skyline of sheer drama, Edinburgh Castle watches over the capital city, frowning down on Princes Street’s glamour and glitz.
-But despite its rich past, the city’s famous festivals, excellent museums and galleries, as well as the modern Scottish Parliament, are reminders that Edinburgh has its feet firmly in the 21st century.
+Edinburgh is a city so beautiful it breaks the heart again and again, as Alexander McCall Smith once wrote.
+One of the world's stateliest cities and proudest capitals, it is—like Rome—built on seven hills, making it a striking backdrop for the ancient pageant of history.
+In a skyline of sheer drama, Edinburgh Castle looks out over the city, frowning down on Princes Street’s glamour and glitz.
+But despite its rich past, the city’s famous festivals, excellent museums and galleries, as well as the modernist Scottish Parliament, are reminders that Edinburgh has its feet firmly in the 21st century.

 Nearly everywhere in Edinburgh (the burgh is always pronounced burra in Scotland) there are spectacular buildings, whose Doric, Ionic, and Corinthian pillars add touches of neoclassical grandeur to the largely Presbyterian backdrop.
-Large gardens are a strong feature of central Edinburgh, while Arthur's Seat, a child-size mountain of bright green-and-yellow furze, rears 822 feet up behind the spires of the Old Town.
+Large gardens are a strong feature of central Edinburgh, while Arthur's Seat, a craggy peak of bright green-and-yellow furze, rears up behind the spires of the Old Town.
 Even as Edinburgh moves through the 21st century, its tall guardian castle remains the focal point of the city and its venerable history.

 Modern Edinburgh has become a cultural capital, staging the Edinburgh International Festival and the Festival Fringe in every possible venue each August.
 The stunning National Museum of Scotland complements the city’s wealth of galleries and artsy hangouts.
 Add Edinburgh’s growing reputation for food and nightlife and you have one of the world’s most beguiling cities.

-Take time to explore the streets—peopled by the spirits of Mary, Queen of Scots, Sir Walter Scott, and Robert Louis Stevenson—and enjoy candlelit restaurants or a folk ceilidh (pronounced kay-lee, a traditional Gaelic dance with music), but remember that you haven't earned your porridge until you've climbed Arthur's Seat.
+Take time to explore the city's streets—peopled by the spirits of Mary, Queen of Scots, Sir Walter Scott, and Robert Louis Stevenson—and enjoy candlelit restaurants or a folk ceilidh (pronounced kay-lee, a traditional Gaelic dance with music).
+But remember: you haven't earned your porridge until you've climbed Arthur's Seat.
 Should you wander around a corner, say, on George Street, you might see not an endless cityscape, but blue sea and a patchwork of fields.
 This is the county of Fife, beyond the inlet of the North Sea called the Firth of Forth—a reminder, like the mountains to the northwest that can be glimpsed from Edinburgh's highest points, that the rest of Scotland lies within easy reach.